CERT/CC

 silkpython(3).
 The SiLK Python plug-in provides a way to use PySiLK to define new partitioning rules for rwfilter(1), new key fields for rwcut(1), rwgroup(1), and rwsort(1), and new key or value fields for rwstats(1) and rwuniq(1).

-rwuniq(1) bins (groups) SiLK Flow records by a user-specified key comprised of record attributes and prints the total byte, packet, and/or flow counts for each bin. rwuniq can also print distinct source IP and destination IP counts.
-Users can define new key fields and value fields using plug-ins written in C or PySiLK.
+rwuniq(1) bins (groups) SiLK Flow records by a user-specified key comprised of record attributes and prints the total byte, packet, and/or flow counts for each bin. rwuniq may also print distinct source IP and destination IP counts.
+Users may define new key fields and value fields using plug-ins written in C or PySiLK.

 rwcount(1) summarizes SiLK Flow records across time, producing textual output with counts of bytes, packets, and flow records for each time bin.